frengor/rust-cc/README.md

 in Rust for Rust programs have a very difficult time figuring out which objects can be deallocated and which cannot because they can still be accessed by the program.

-`rust-cc`, using the reference counters, is able to find the roots at runtime while collecting, eliminating the need to constantly keep track of the roots.
-This is also the reason why the standard `RefCell` can be safely used inside cycle collected objects for interior mutability.
+rust-cc, using the reference counters, is able to find the roots at runtime while collecting, eliminating the need to constantly keep track of them.
+This is also the reason why the standard `RefCell` (instead of a custom one) can be safely used inside cycle collected objects for interior mutability.

 Moreover, the implemented cycle collector should be generally faster than mark-and-sweep garbage collectors on big (and fragmented) heaps, since there's no need to trace the whole heap every time it runs.